Lucius Postumius Albinus (consul 234 BC): Biography

 During his term as a praetor, he was elected in absentia (and whilst on campaign) as a consul for the year 215.
 However, he did not live to officially enter the consulship.
 While travelling through the Litana forest in Gallia Cisalpina, Albinus was ambushed by a force of Boii warriors, who annihilated most of his army at the Battle of Silva Litana.
 Albinus and the remainder of his legions tried to escape over a nearby bridge, but they were slaughtered by a Boii detachment that guarded the crossing.
 The consul-elect was decapitated, and his skull was then clad in gold and made into a sacrificial bowl.
 As Livy tells us:

 The Boii stripped the body of its spoils and cut off the head, and bore them in triumph to the most sacred of their temples.
 According to their custom, they cleaned out the skull and covered the scalp with beaten gold; it was then used as a vessel for libations and also as a drinking cup for the priest and ministers of the temple.

 When news of Albinus’ death reached Rome, it caused such an alarm that the shops were closed and hardly anyone ventured out of their homes.
 The Senate ordered the aediles to go around the city and order the citizens to re-open their shops and stop the unofficial public mourning.
-Albinus’ replacement as consul was Marcus Claudius Marcellus.
+Albinus’ replacement as consul was Marcus Claudius Marcellus, but his election was declared invalid by the Augurs and he abdicated.
+Consul for 215 became Quintus Fabius Maximus Verrucosus.